shahtapan/openstack-labs/FIX.md

 3. copy /etc/yum.conf to /~/files

-4. Edit your new yum.conmf file by adding **retries=1** to the bottom of the config as shown below.
+4. Edit your new yum.conf file by adding **retries=1** to the bottom of the config as shown below.

 <pre>
     [main]